Dr. Margaret Moncure

 Jess graduated from AB Tech in 2013 with a degree in Veterinary Technology.
 She was born and raised in Candler and currently lives in South Carolina with her two cats, three dogs and horse.
 She has a soft spot for herds of dramatic chi-weenie dogs and grumpy felines.
 In her spare time she rides her beloved horse, Micha, tries to keep up with her herd of weenies, and memorizes Disney movies.

 Emily, originally hailing from rural Maine, moved to Asheville in 2009, where she worked for Animal Compassion Network for a handful of years before deciding to pursue an interest in veterinary medicine.
 She attended Antioch College for her undergraduate degree and received her MFA from Columbia College Chicago.
 She makes photographs and videos, loves pitbulls & greyhounds, and is a retired Blue Ridge Rollergirl.
 In her spare time she now climbs walls and rocks and rollerskates in skate parks all over WNC with Chicks in Bowls Asheville.
-She shares her home with a rescue greyhound named Pendleton Pumpernickel (follow him on instagram and facebook!), and two cats, Gosling and Uncle Grandpa.
+She shares her home with a rescue greyhound named Pendleton Pumpernickel (follow him on instagram and facebook!), and one giant man cat named Uncle Grandpa.

 Betsy was born in Aurora, Colorado and was raised in Charlotte, NC.
 The soft spot in her heart for little furry animals led her to begin her work in the veterinary field as a kennel assistant in high school.
 Betsy loved the veterinary field.
 She worked her way from kennel assistant to assistant throughout the rest of high school and during summers as she attended UNC-Chapel Hill.
 She worked in Kentucky, Colorado and finally back to Charlotte as head assistant.
 Although planning to go to vet school, Betsy felt led to be a full-time wife and mother in 2004.
 Wanting to put her skills and passions to use but not wanting employment, she began to volunteer for the Animal Compassion Network in 2005.
 For eight years she managed their veterinary supplies and served as technician for their monthly intake and other events.